U.S. think-tank says Iran covering building IAEA wants to visit

 The IAEA pressed Iran again in talks on Friday to address concerns about suspected nuclear weapons research in the Islamic state, repeating requests for access to Parchin, but their meeting ended without an agreement.

-In recent months, Western diplomats have cited satellite pictures showing extensive sanitization efforts at the site in what they describe as an apparent attempt to remove any evidence of illicit nuclear activity.
+In recent months, Western diplomats have cited satellite pictures showing extensive sanitisation efforts at the site in what they describe as an apparent attempt to remove any evidence of illicit nuclear activity.

 Iran, which denies Western allegations that it is seeking a nuclear weapon capability, says Parchin is a conventional military facility and has dismissed allegations about it as “ridiculous.”

-ISIS, which tracks Iran’s nuclear program closely, said commercial satellite imagery it had obtained from August 15 “clearly shows the suspected high explosive test building covered in a pink-colored material.”
+ISIS, which tracks Iran’s nuclear programme closely, said commercial satellite imagery it had obtained from Aug.
+15 “clearly shows the suspected high explosive test building covered in a pink-coloured material.”

 Citing experts it had consulted, it said the size of the building had increased and that it believed that a covering tarp was supported underneath by scaffolding, adding that similar activity appeared to be taking place at a nearby building.